payloadcms/next-payload-demo/README.md

 ##### Versions

 We have not handled any versions functionality, but that will just be more of the same.
-Right now, everything works perfectly!

 ##### Dynamically writing to an existing `vercel.json`